 • Testing and research organizations conducting certain studies for or on behalf of the school.

-• Be in compliance with a court order or lawfully issued subpoena, but only after the eligible student has been duly notified.
-The college will then comply in the absence of any legal order cancelling the subpoena.
+• Individuals named in a court order or lawfully issued subpoena, but only after the student has been duly notified.
+The College will then comply in the absence of any legal order canceling the subpoena.

-• In very narrowly defined emergencies affecting the health and safety of the student or other persons.
+• Parents/guardians, law enforcement, and first responders in very narrowly defined emergencies affecting the health and safety of the student or other persons.

 • State and local authorities, within a juvenile justice system, pursuant to specific state law.